lucazulian/lucazulian/README.md

 ### :wave: Ciao!

 * I'm a software craftsman living in Milan, born and raised in Treviso (Italy 🇮🇹).
-* I've been programming for over half my life, I'm comfortable creating, developing, maintaining, and improving software written in C, C#, Python, Elixir, Rust, etc (most of my recent projects have been written in Elixir).
+* I've been programming for over half my life, I'm comfortable creating, developing, maintaining, and improving software written in C, C#, Python, Elixir, etc (most of my recent projects have been written in Elixir).
 * I'd like to work more on Haskell, Rust, Erlang, OCaml, Scheme.
 * I believe in the value of Open Source Software.
 * My current interests revolve around functional programming, algorithms, compilers, interpreters, domain-specific languages, virtual machines and autonomous robot.